ricardojoserf/SharpCovertTube/README.md

 ## Configuration

 There are some values you can change, you can find them in Configuration.cs file for the [regular binary](https://github.com/ricardojoserf/SharpCovertTube/blob/main/SharpCovertTube/Configuration.cs) and [the service binary](https://github.com/ricardojoserf/SharpCovertTube/blob/main/SharpCovertTube_Service/Configuration.cs).
-Only the first two have to be updated:
+Only the first two values have to be updated:

 - **channel_id** (Mandatory!!!): Get your Youtube channel ID from [here](https://www.youtube.com/account_advanced).
 - **api_key** (Mandatory!!!): To get the API key create an application and generate the key from [here](https://console.cloud.google.com/apis/credentials).